razroo/tyson/README.md

 ![tyson](tyson-twitter.png)

 ## Benefits
-Re-use Typescript interfactes for JSON schemas.
+Re-use Typescript interfaces for JSON schemas.

 ## Here's what I have in mind